-Faculty Leadership Team (with members from each school and from Lincoln Laboratory) in order to ensure that the Innovation Initiative continues to benefit from a range of advisory perspectives.
+- Faculty Leadership Team: We propose the creation of an MIT Innovation Initiative Faculty Leadership Team (with members from each School and from the Lincoln Laboratory) in order to ensure that the Innovation Initiative continues to benefit from a range of advisory perspectives. - External Advisory Board: We propose the creation of an External Advisory Board that represents all key stakeholders.
+This entity will also take input from a new Lincoln Laboratory group designed to identify opportunities, encourage partnerships, and promote MIT technology at Lincoln.

-- External Advisory Board: We propose the creation of an External Advisory Board that represents all key stakeholders.
-This entity will also take input from a new Lincoln Laboratory group designed to identify opportunities, encourage partnerships, and promote MIT technology at Lincoln. - Student Advisory Board: This board would be drawn from student I&E leaders.
+• Student Advisory Board: This board would be drawn from student I&E leaders.